Convention

 As you know the emergence of Covid-19 pretty well put an end to social activities, carnival glass conventions were no exception.
 The Texas club was scheduled to be in Dallas for its annual convention mid-March 2020.
 At the last minute the convention was cancelled due to Covid restrictions.
 Then March 2021 rolled around and it became clear no normal convention could be scheduled so the board members put together a plan for a one day event in Brenham, Texas.
 We had good attendance, the Seeck’s brought the auction glass, and attendees had a good time.

+Our first seminar "I've got the Northwood Blues ... and Greens" was presented by Gary Sullivan and Steve Lindquist, of course they traveled all the way from Connecticut with a car load of beautiful glass.
+It was very nice having them in attendance and the crowd enjoyed the glass and presentation immensely.
+Thursday evening we enjoyed the Whitley Award dinner.
+A little less formal in this new environment, but enjoyed by one and all.
+Of course the highlight was the surprise announcement by Tommy Whitley that the 2022 award winners were Bob and Sandy Sage.
+A well-received recognition of the energy and enthusiasm they have consistently shared with those in or interested in the carnival collecting hobby.
 On Friday we had the traditional Texas 'Show-n-Tell' session, a business meeting, closure of our Silent Auction, preview of the auction glass and our annual banquet.
 And yes, the banquet was held right in our big room.
 Wonderfully catered by a small Texas company from a nearby community.
-Our banquet presentation "Our Favorite Vases" was presented by Tony and Mary Jo DeMichael who did not have to travel all the way from Illinois as they now reside in Aledo, TX.
+Awards for convention displays were presented followed by the banquet presentation "Our Favorite Vases."
+Tony and Mary Jo DeMichael did not have to travel all the way from Illinois as they now reside in Aledo, TX.

 Saturday morning was the Seeck auction of the glass collection of Philip and the late Marion Ross.
 Some beautiful and interesting glass.
 The highlight of the auction might be the price brought by a Millersburg tri-corner marigold Zig Zag bowl on which the bidding finally stopped at $14,500.